 Whether you’re buying blue zircon to celebrate a December birthday, or selecting another shade just to own a gorgeous piece of Earth’s oldest history, zircon offers many options.
-A wide range of colors at relatively low cost make zircon a popular gemstone with collectors.
+A wide range of colors at relatively low costs makes zircon a popular gemstone with collectors.

 While zircon gems generally follow the same value factors as diamonds, it’s best to visit an American Gem Society jeweler who can help you select the right gemstone for you.

-Blue zircon is the most popular variety, comprising 80 percent of all zircon sales and commanding the highest prices.
+Blue zircon is the most popular variety.
+It comprises 80 percent of all zircon sales and commands the highest prices.
 Blue is almost always the result of heat treatment.